-The Capital One Venture Rewards Credit Card offers a lot of value to beginner and expert travelers alike.
-This travel rewards credit card’s big upfront sign-up bonus and high ongoing rewards rate aren’t easy to beat, making it a solid option for a large audience.
+The Capital One Venture Rewards Credit Card offers a lot of value to both beginner and expert travelers.
+The upfront bonus and high ongoing rewards rate aren’t easy to beat, making the card a solid option for a large audience.
 Where it really shines is with the flexibility of the redemption process, though.
 You can redeem miles to cover past travel expenses, book travel through Capital One or transfer miles to any of Capital One’s airline and hotel loyalty programs.

 The Capital One Venture Rewards Credit Card offers a lot of value to beginner and expert travelers alike.
 The card’s big upfront bonus and high ongoing rewards rate aren’t easy to beat, making it a solid option for a large audience.
 Where it really shines, though, is with the redemption process.
 When it comes to travel credit cards, it can be really challenging to find a way to use your rewards in the way you want.

 With hotel and airline credit cards, for instance, you’re basically stuck redeeming your points or miles with the co-branded hotel or airline partner.
 And with some general rewards programs, you might get less value if you use your points or miles to book a flight versus a rental car or hotel.

 With the Capital One Venture Rewards Credit Card, though, you’ll get a lot of flexibility.
 Here are some of the top redemption options that are available: redeem miles to cover past travel expenses, book travel through Capital One or transfer miles to any of Capital One’s multiple airline and hotel loyalty programs.